 If you think that feedback could help you to refine your job search skills or improve your technique in future interview situations, the answer should always be yes.

 You are free to try contacting the employer directly, though you may not always get a reply.
 However, working with a recruitment agency means you will always have a place to turn for feedback.
-Since the recruiters is already speaking to the company on a regular basis, their established relationship may make it easier to secure feedback.
+Since the recruiters are already speaking to the company on a regular basis, their established relationship may make it easier to secure feedback.
 You’ve put a lot of time and effort into the process, so (where possible) a recruiter will make every effort to find out actionable insights from the employer on how to develop and grow as a candidate.

 If you find yourself facing rejection before even being given the chance to interview, it may be an issue with your CV.
 Consider enlisting the help of a specialist recruitment agency to polish it up and get you back on track.